 Units Assessment Nature of integration Additional comments Communication: Business Communication (HP75 47) Business Accounting (HP7K 47) Information Technology: Applications Software 1 (HP6L 47) IT in Business: Spreadsheets (HP78 47) Simulated exercise A meeting could be held to discuss financial performance of a business.
 The production of an accounting statement using, for example, spreadsheets could form the basis for an agenda item.
 The emphasis is upon the development of skills that are applicable to a business environment.
 As a result, it is important to provide students with the opportunity to generate evidence through simulated business activity where possible.
 For example, student may participate in a business meeting, they may produce a profit and loss account for a business, they may produce business documentation to support business decision making.
-Managing People and Organisations (J4DK 47) Marketing: An Introduction (HP6N 47) Economic Issues: An Introduction (J461 47) Case Study with questions Opportunities may exist to use common case study stimulus material.
+Managing People and Organisations (J4DK 47) Marketing: An Introduction (HP6N 47) Economic Issues: An Introduction (J461 47) Case study with questions Opportunities may exist to use common case study stimulus material.
 This may provide students with a more holistic view of the nature of business and the internal and external environmental factors that impact upon it.
-Students should be provided with the opportunity to generate evidence within the context of a real life or simulated business environment.
+Students should be provided with the opportunity to generate evidence within the context of a real-life or simulated business environment.
 This will enable students to apply knowledge and skills to business issues and challenges rather than merely regurgitating theoretical concepts.

-Units Assessment Nature of integration Additional comments Communication: Business Communication (HP75 47) Information Technology: Applications Software 1 (HP6L 47) IT in Business: Spreadsheets (HP78 47) Practical exercise Opportunities may exist to generate evidence through documentation that may satisfy different Units, for example, the production of a newsletter would promote integration between Information Technology: Applications Software 1 and Communication: Business The generation of business documentation will provide students with tangible, transferable skills that are consistently demanded by HEIs and employers Managing People and Organisations (J4DK 47) Economic Issues: An Introduction (J461 47) Marketing: An Introduction (HP6N 47) Project: Practical assignment Communication.
-Opportunities may exist for students to generate evidence based upon a real life business organisation or situation and as such, students may have opportunities to integrate assessment evidence.
+Units Assessment Nature of integration Additional comments Communication: Business Communication (HP75 47) Opportunities may exist to generate evidence through documentation that may satisfy different Units, for Information Technology: Applications Software 1 (HP6L 47) Practical exercise example, the production of a newsletter would promote integration between Information Technology: Applications Software 1 and The generation of business documentation will provide students with tangible, transferable skills that are consistently demanded by HEIs and employers.
+IT in Business: Spreadsheets (HP78 47) Communication: Business Communication.
+Managing People and Organisations (J4DK 47) Economic Issues: An Introduction (J461 47) Marketing: An Introduction (HP6N 47) Project: Practical assignment Opportunities may exist for students to generate evidence based upon a real-life business organisation or situation and as such, students may have opportunities to integrate assessment evidence.
 For example, analysis of market conditions and management decision making may provide opportunities for integration.
 The ability to generate evidence through project based assignments would provide the student with the opportunity to undertake independent research and development and would facilitate the development of planning, organisational and evaluation skills.

-Appendix 1: SQA Advanced Di oloma Year 2 - Assessment t Strategy: Integration Opportunities
+Appendix 1b: SQA Advanced Diploma Year 2 - Assessment Strategy: Integration Opportunities